By G.W. Schulz

 Norwood.Law decided to take up the case of Glynn Simmons in 2019 the year Atchison was released.
 Now with us in his corner, Simmons has a shot at proving he didn’t commit a 1974 killing that took place during a liquor-store robbery in the Oklahoma City suburb of Edmond.
 Until this moment, he’s endured decades of rejection from the Oklahoma Court of Criminal Appeals and the Oklahoma Pardon and Parole Board.

-National Registry of Exonerations as the longest-serving wrongfully convicted man in recorded U.S. history.
+If Simmons prevails at his new trial, he becomes eligible to enter the National Registry of Exonerations as the longest-serving wrongfully convicted man in recorded U.S. history.

 Before that was even a possibility, however, Simmons had to first contend with the fact that he’d been sentenced to die following his 1975 conviction.
 How could he fight for his freedom if he was put to death?
 Read on below to learn the full story.

 If you’ve been accused of a crime, don’t wait to recruit the most passionate advocates in Oklahoma at Norwood.Law to tell your side of the story.
 And it’s not just criminal law we practice.
 If you find yourself ensnared in a family, business, or personal-injury dispute, Norwood.Law will bring the same commitment and skill to your corner that we have to the case of Glynn Simmons.
-When the time comes that you need our help, contact Norwood.Law for a free consultation at 918-582-6464.
+When the time comes that you need our help, contact Norwood.Law for a consultation at 918-582-6464.

 A home invasion